jeffa5/CCF/perf-system/README.md

 python3 submitter.py
 ```

-When running the submitter you have the following options:
+When running the submitter you have the following options to configure the submitter:

 - `-ca, --cacert`: Use the specified certificate file to verify the peer
 - `-c, --cert`: Use the specified client certificate file